nutjob-laboratories/erk/README.txt

                         Use an alternate macro save file -X ZIP, --export-settings ZIP
+                        Export settings to a zip file -A ZIP, --export-all ZIP
-                        Export settings to a zip file -I ZIP, --import-settings ZIP
+                        Export settings and logs to a zip file -I ZIP, --import-settings ZIP
-                        Import settings from a zip file
+                        Import settings (and logs) from a zip file

 Plugin development:
   --generate NAME       Generate a "blank" plugin package in the current directory